nlfiedler/zorigami/NOTES.md

         + https://docs.aws.amazon.com/AmazonS3/latest/dev/BucketRestrictions.html
 * ULID contains the time, so no need for a timestamp
 * UUID makes it easy to find buckets associated with this computer and user
+* UUID may change after (re)installation and this is okay
+    - Pack records contain the fully-qualified locations regardless of UUID

 ### Pack Files